 - 1. Interaction and cooperation in the modern workplace - a.
 Demonstrate a leadership role when actively participating in program and campus activities - b.
-Design a resume for early childhood education employment - c.
 Participate in a mock job interview - 2.
 Community participation - a.
 Actively participate in a class organized community service project.

-Course Number and Name: CDT 2121 Early Childhood Education Seminar IV
+Course Number and Name: CDT 2121 Early Childhood Education Seminar IV national exam, collaborate club and on campus activities, and network with

-Description: This course focuses on objectives that would best prepare students for the national exam, collaborate club and on campus activities, and network with state, regional, and national early childhood education activities.
+Description: This course focuses on objectives that would best prepare students for the